AngeloDeveD/ShowMeThisVideo/README.md

 A specialized tool designed for analyzing and processing **containerized video assets** used in certain proprietary game engines, including formats found in the *Persona* game series.

-> ⚠️ **Disclaimer:**
-> This project is not affiliated with, endorsed, or sponsored by ATLUS, SEGA, or any of their subsidiaries.
-> It is provided strictly for **educational and research purposes**.
-> No copyrighted game data, keys, or assets are included or distributed.
-> Users are solely responsible for ensuring their use of this software complies with all applicable laws, EULAs, and copyright regulations.

 ---

 ## 🚀 Overview